TeamDman/Guides/Minecraft Modding/README.md

 You can see details on the sync in the Build panel on the bottom left.
 ![Build panel](images/idea64_jJqgU1pkWD.png)
 In this case, we have a bunch of warnings about Minecraft code that is using stuff marked as deprecated.
-Minecraft has a bunch of stuff marked `@deprecated`.
-> In some Minecraft classes, there may be methods annotated with @Deprecated.
-In most situations, the annotation has a special meaning: these methods are fine to override, but these methods should not be directly called, instead preferring a counterpart method in another class.
->
-> For example, methods on the Block class usually have a counterpart in BlockState.
-It is fine to override a @Deprecated method in Block, but callers should use the corresponding method in BlockState instead.
+Ignore them.

 You can sync the project again and it should be much faster now that all the initial setup is done.
 ![sync output showing Java 11](images/idea64_n04dO6f7LQ.png)